-- Small eruptions are mostly effusive events characterised by small lava flows or small scoria cones, with erupted volumes ranging $10^7 - 10^8$ m3 (total less than 0.1 km3 DRE), corresponding to eruption magnitudes 1 to 2, hence VEI=2 (Newhall and Self, 1982).
-Based on historical occurrence, this scenario can last for about 35-40 hours. - Medium eruptions include subaerial, sub-glacial and even Surtseyan eruptions depending on within which environment they occur.
-Subaerial eruptions would be mainly located on Beerenberg volcano and they are expected to be 110 effusive and/or Vulcanian to violent Strombolian.
-When effusive, medium eruptions are characterised by aa-lavas but also pahoehoe-flows.
+Total Erupted Volume Eruption Magnitude Eruption type Duration Historical relative frequency (km 3 (DRE)) (VEI) (hour/days) (Probability) Small <0.1 1 to 2 small lava flows or small 35-40 hours 1 out 5 (20%) scoria cones.
+VEI=2 Medium 0.1-0.5 3 to 4 Effusive and/or Vulcanian 4-40 days to violent Strombolian possibly pulsating 2-3 out 5 (40-60%) Surtseyan.
+VEI=3 if Surtseyan Large >0.5 4 to 5 Explosive and/or effusive 1-5 days 1-2 out 5 (20-40%) VEI=4 sive and/or Vulcanian to violent Strombolian.
+When effusive, medium eruptions are characterized by aa-lavas but also pahoehoe-flows.
 Surtseyan eruptions are expected to be located on JM and the surrounding shallow part of the ocean.
-These eruptions consist of phreatomagmatic pulses, each of which, according to observations, can last for approximately 0.5-8 days, generate a volcanic plumes between 3 and 11 km above sea level (a.s.l), and have a range of total erupted volume of $10^8 - 10^{8.7}$ m3 (0.1-0.5 km3 DRE), corresponding to eruption magnitudes 3 to 4, and VEI=3.
-115 The total duration of the eruption is not well constrained, as it can last between approximately 4 days and 1 month.
-As a result, tephra-forming phases are expected, producing deposits more than one-meter thick within 5 km from the vent.
-The reference eruption for the Surtseyan type is the Eggova 1732 AD eruption that produced at least 0.3-0.4 km3 of tephra (0.16-0.21 km3 DRE) (Gjerløw et al., 2015, 2016). - 120 - Large eruptions are expected to be initially subglacial and include moderate to sub-Plinian eruptions.
-During the opening phases, due to magma-ice interaction, the activity is explosive and characterised by plume heights reaching more than 10 km a.s.l and a range of total erupted volume of $10^{8.7}$ - 10^9 m3 (total volume emitted > 0.5 km3 DRE), corresponding to eruption magnitudes of 4 to 5 and VEI=4.
+These eruptions consist of phreatomagmatic pulses, each of which, according to observations, can last for approximately 0.5-8 days, generate volcanic plumes between 3 and 11 km above sea level (a.s.l), and have a range of total erupted volume of 108 -10^{8.7} m3 (0.1-0.5 km3 DRE), corresponding to eruption magnitudes 3 to 4, and VEI=3.
+The total duration of the eruption is not well constrained, as it can last between approximately 4 days and 1 month.
+As a result, tephraforming phases are expected, producing deposits more than one-meter thick within 5 km from the vent.
+The reference eruption for the Surtseyan type is the Eggoya 1732 AD eruption that produced at least 0.3-0.4 km3 of tephra (0.16-0.21 km3 DRE) (Gjerløw et al., 2015, 2016).

+- Large eruptions are expected to be initially subglacial and include moderate to sub-Plinian eruptions.
+During the opening phases, due to magma-ice interaction, the activity is explosive and characterized by plume heights reaching more than 10 km a.s.l and a range of total erupted volume of 10^{8.7}-109 m3 (total volume emitted > 0.5 km3 DRE), corresponding to eruption magnitudes of 4 to 5 and VEI=4.
 In this initial short-lasting explosive phase, a very small amount of tephra is expected to be ejected (approximately 5% of the total erupted mass).
 The reference eruption for this type is the 1970 event that produced at least 0.5 km3 DRE (Siggerud, 1972).
-As the eruption proceeds it becomes more effusive lasting 125 for 1-4 days. - Very Large eruptions include sub-Plinian to Plinian eruptions characterised by column heights from 15 km to 25 km a.s.l and a range of total erupted volume of 10^{9} - $10^{9.7}$ m3, hence eruption magnitudes of 5 to 6, corresponding to sub-Plinian type I or VEI >5.
-According to Gjerløw et al. (2016), in the geological record (extending beyond Holocene) there is evidence of 10 tephra layers from subPlinian/Plinian events in 119k years.
-Because of this, we assign a subjective probability of 1% to this class in case of eruption. - Probabilistic hazard assessment approach 3.2
+As the eruption proceeds, it becomes more effusive, lasting for 1-4 days. - Very Large eruptions include sub-Plinian to Plinian eruptions characterized by column heights from 15 km to 25 km a.s.l and a range of total erupted volume of 109-10^{9.7} m3, hence eruption magnitudes of 5 to 6, corresponding to sub-Plinian type I or VEI ≥5.
+According to Gjerløw et al. (2016), there is evidence in geological records (extending beyond Holocene) of 10 tephra layers from sub-Plinian/Plinian events in 119k years.
+Because of this, we assign a subjective probability of 1% to this class in case of an eruption.